 If you are fitting your dry verge to an existing building, you need to remove all of the old underclock and motor bedding before fixing.
 A timber batten can then be installed running from the eave to the ridge to provide a base for the units to fix into.

-Take a look at our full dry roofing range for everything you need to install a dry verge system.
+Got questions on dry verge installation?
+Speak to one of our team, or take a look at our full dry roofing range for everything you need to install a dry verge system.
 For more help and advice, check out our roofing guides for info on building and repairing your roof or read some of our other blogs below.